-Details Landscape Art was called to renovate this Novato residential backyard on a hillside that sloped in two directions back down toward the house.
+Details Landscape Art , a Novato landscape contractor, was called to renovate this residential backyard on a hillside that sloped in two directions back down toward the house.
 In addition, the doors from the family room and from the kitchen out to the garden were at different elevations.
 No problem.
 A split-level Connecticut Bluestone patio was designed that accommodated both the elevation changes and the hillsides.
 Two semi-circular steps at the upper slider threshold, and with two more sweeping curved steps accounted for the full drop in elevation.

 The bluestone used was a variety called ‘full color range’, which included many shades of gray, brown, and gold, all in the same pallet, creating an interesting blend of colors.
 Both levels of patios were intended for outdoor dining and entertaining and since the homeowners were very light skinned and extremely sensitive to the sun, a large three-tiered redwood arbor was built spanning the upper patio providing much needed shade to this full sun area.
 This upper patio was used during the day; the uncovered lower patio was used in the evening after sundown.